 With the latest evolution in the technology sector, Art education has become less important.
 These days much importance is given to gadgets and tools rather than the arts.
 But, one of the Best Co-ed CBSE Residential School in Dehradun is trying to focus on arts education just like they focus on other activities.
 Arts subject has massive significance when it comes to developing prolific skills in students.
 Playing with colors and drawing creative pictures is one of the most desired activities of children as the same helps them to give meaning to their innate talent.

 This article talks about the top ten reasons that state why arts in education at the Best Co-ed CBSE Residential School in India allow kids to learn and develop important characteristics that they will need as adults.

-4. Self Reliance: Performing well in a subject tends to build confidence among students but along with that there is something special about taking part in the arts.
+Performing well in a subject tends to build confidence among students but along with that, there is something special about taking part in the arts.
 Participating in annual functions of the Best Co-ed CBSE Residential School in Dehradun and dancing on a stage gives students a chance to step outside of their comfort zone.
 As they refine and see their improvement, their self-confidence will continue to progress.

-7. Persistence: Education in arts can be challenging sometimes.
-But practising hard along with perseverance surely pays off.
+Education in arts can be challenging sometimes.
+But practicing hard along with perseverance surely pays off.
 This mindset certainly matters even after a child grows especially during their career where they will likely be asked to continually develop new skills and work through strenuous projects and tasks at hand.

 As students persevere through painting or singing or learning a part in a play, the focus is imperative.
 Focus is essential for studying and learning in class as well as doing a job later in life.